0

 Significant work includes:

-• Acting for Fenland DC in a judicial review challenge to the DCO for an Energy from Waste facility in Wisbech (2024-ongoing).
+• Acting for Fenland DC in a judicial review challenge to the DCO for an Energy from Waste facility in Wisbech (2024).

 • Litigation in the High Court and Court of Appeal concerning ‘nutrient neutrality’ and the effect of new development on protected watercourses: CG Fry & Son Ltd. v.
-Secretary of State for Levelling Up, Communities and Local Government [2023] Env.
-L.R.
-30, Court of Appeal hearing listed for March 2024.
+Secretary of State for Levelling Up, Communities and Local Government [2024] EWCA Civ 730 – Supreme Court hearing listed for February 2025.

 • Successfully promoted Recharge One at a public inquiry – a roadside electric vehicle charging station powered by biogas, with accompanying facilities including overnight eco-lodge accommodation, in the South Downs National Park (2023).